 Short-term rehabilitation services help you restore or develop skills and functioning for daily living.

 Eligible health services include short-term rehabilitation services your physician prescribes.
 The services have to be performed by:

-- A licensed or certified physical, occupational or speech therapist - A hospital, skilled nursing facility, or hospice facility - A physician
+- A licensed or certified physical, occupational or speech therapist - A hospital, skilled nursing facility, or hospice facility - A home health care agency - A physician